 As one of our writers said about working on his first manuscript, “I’m going to school on my book!”
 (And I’d wager a guess that even Joyce Carol Oates who has written hundreds of works would feel the same).

-Handing the manuscript to your editor for editing = cuts to the chase efficiently, effectively, and avoids frustration
+Having your first draft manuscript edited = cuts to the chase efficiently, effectively, and avoids frustration

 Skill and Interest Considerations